-U.S. MISSIONS ESTIMATED ANNUAL HOUSING EX Assemblies of God U.S. Missions PENSES Email Form Missionary Name: Account Number: Department: Please choose.
-The amounts set forth below are an estimate of the actual expenses that will be paid by the year I understand that no expenses should be included on my tax return incurred.
-It is my responsibility to verify any expenses which I may claim on my tax return the event of an IRS audit.
-The amount of actual housing claimed on the tax return cannot approved estimate, the actual expenditures or the fair rental value of the home, plus utilities. n that are not actually on as housing expenditures in ot exceed the lesser of the Do NOT file this form if you are NOT receiving your salary through AC SUSM.
-Down payment on home Installment payments on loans, principals, interest, or home rental fees Furnishings and appliances (purchase and repairs) Repairs or improvements All utilities connected with the dwelling Home insurance Real estate taxes Other expenses of a home (other than food or servants) TOTAL I understand the amount I am claiming on this form will be set aside as a housing allows received during the year, provided my estimate receives approval from the U.S. Mission reasonable.
-Signature Date U.S. Missions Executive Committee Action Date Approved: Approved If approved, please submit this from to AGUSM Accounting Not Approved ASSEMBLIES OF GOD U.S. MISSIONS ACCOUNTING 1445 N Boonville Ave • Springfield, Missouri 65802 • (P) 417.862.2781 (F) 417 863.7276 U.S. MISSIONS Note: If you are completing this on a MAC, please click the Save button, then attach to an email and send to agusmfinance@ag.org.
+U.S. N IISSIONS ESTIMATED ANNUAL HOUSING EX Assemblies of God U.S. Missions PENSES Email Form Missionary Name: Account Number: Department: Please e choose. the year I und incurred.
+It is my responsithe event of an IRS audit. low are an estimate of the actual expenses that will be paid by derstand that no expenses should be included on my tax retur ibility to verify any expenses which I may claim on my tax retur.
+The amount of actual housing claimed on the tax return cannot tual expenditures or the fair rental value of the home, plus util n that are not actually rn as housing expenditures in ot exceed the lesser of the Do NOT file this form if you are NOT receiving your salary through AG GUSM.
+Down payment on home Installment paymer nts on loans, principals, interest, or home rental fees Furnishings and ap ppliances (purchase and repairs) Repairs or improve ments All utilities connecte ed with the dwelling Home insurance Real estate taxes Other expenses of a home (other than food or servants) I am claiming on this form will be set aside as a housing allows provided my estimate receives approval from the U.S. Mission reasonable. provided try education received approved north tree of or interest. is committee as being Signature Date U.S. Missions Executive Committee Action Date Approved: Approved Not Approved If approved, please su bmit this from to AGUSM Accounting 1445 ASSEMBLIES OF GOD U.S. MISSIONS ACCOUNTING 5 N Boonville Ave • Springfield, Missouri 65802 • (P) 417.862.2781 (F) 417 7.863.7276 U.S. MISSIONS Note: If you are completing this on a MAC, please click the Save button, then attach to an email and send to agusmfinance@ag.org.
 Save PDF